jewettaij/moltemplate/INSTALL.md

 includes *numpy*, and it will also automatically update your [PATH](http://www.linfo.org/path_env_var.html) for you so that *pip* works correctly.
-*(Note thate if you installed anaconda then use "pip", not "pip3" in the commands above.)*
+*(Note that if you installed anaconda then use "pip", not "pip3" in the commands above.)*

 Some computers have both "pip" and "pip3" installed.